University-of-Mons/sismic-tutorial/sismic-tutorial.md

 The GUI is developed using the pygame library.

-Here is a picture of what de GUI looks like so far:
+Here is a picture of what the GUI looks like so far:

 <p align="center">
   <img src="figures/gui.png">